Business, employee, office

 • Governance and oversight

 How we work is guided by the core values in Our Charter.
-They are: Sustainability, Integrity, Respect, Performance, Simplicity and Accountability.
-Our Code of Conduct (Our Code) brings our core values to life, reminds us why they are important and helps us understand what it means to work with those values as our guiding principle.
-Our Code is available in five languages and accessible at bhp.com.
+These values are: Doing what is right, seeking better ways and making a difference.
+Our Code brings our core values to life, reminds us why they are important and helps us understand what it means to work with those values as our guiding principle.
+In March 2025, we relaunched a simplified and streamlined version of Our Code designed to support clearer values-driven decision-making.
+Our Code is written in five languages and available at bhp.com.

 We believe sustainable, positive change in society is increasingly dependent on having effective platforms for conversation across non-government organisations and other forms of civil society, governments and corporations to find solutions to common challenges.

 We are represented on the Board of the Extractive Industries Transparency Initiative (EITI).
-The EITI requires its over 50 implementing countries to disclose beneficial ownership information for extractive companies from 1 January 2020.
-We also support and participate in Open Ownership, the first public global database of group ownership information and look for opportunities to encourage our suppliers and partners to do the same.
-Disclosure of beneficial ownership seeks to reduce opportunities for corruption (via secret ownership interests) and helps ensure that assets and income are fully disclosed to relevant regulatory bodies, such as revenue authorities, to promote compliance with taxation laws.
+The EITI requires its 50+ implementing countries to disclose beneficial ownership information for extractive companies.
+Disclosure of beneficial ownership seeks to reduce opportunities for corruption (via secret ownership interests) and helps ensure assets and income are fully disclosed to relevant regulatory bodies, such as revenue authorities, to promote compliance with taxation laws.

 BHP’s approach to transparency and tax is detailed in our Economic Contribution Report.